leamhowe/Ice-Speed-TS-Toolbox/README.md

 # Usage

-Please see [https://mrescas.org/leamhowe/](https://mrescas.org/leamhowe/) for background information and guidance for usage of tool 1 and 2.
+Please see [https://mrescas.org/leamhowe/](https://mrescas.org/leamhowe/) for background information and guidance for usage of these tools.

+# Outputs

 ## Tool 3: Glacier Mapping